harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/increase-pv-size-statefulsets.md

 :::info Important
 This is only applicable to storage file systems that support dynamic provisioning and volume expansion.

 This document is a general guide to increase PVC size of harness statefulset.
-The actual size is managed by kubernetes volume driver provided by your cloud provider.
+The actual volume is managed by kubernetes volume driver provided by your cloud provider.

 For more information, go to [Resizing Persistent Volumes using Kubernetes](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/).